Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: System and DMA Response Models

 Let us replace~\eqref{eq: dma_approx} using only its first two terms (i.e., for $p=1$ and $2$) in~\eqref{eq: BF}.
 This yields the following second-order approximation of the mutual-coupling-aware DMA response model that provides an effective simplification of the analog BF matrix at the TX side of the bistatic sensing system:

+where $\boldsymbol{\nu}\triangleq\Im\left\{\operatorname{diag}(\W_{\rm MC})\right\}\in\mathbb{R}^{N_{\rm T}\times 1}$ and $\c\triangleq[c_1,\ldots,c_{N_{\rm T}}]^{\rm T}\in\mathbb{R}^{N_{\rm T}\times 1}$ collects the tunable reactive weights.
 In Fig.~\ref{fig: approx}, we investigate the accuracy of the $\W_{\rm TX}$ approximation through~\eqref{eq: dma_approx}, including the latter second-order one in~\eqref{eq: sec_order}.
-In particular, this figure illustrates the squared-norm difference between the true and approximated values of $\left(\Q_{\rm TA} + \W_{\rm MC}\right)^{-1}$ versus the approximation order $p$ across different operating frequencies $f_c$ within the FR3 band (approximately $7$-$24$ GHz \cite{shakya2024comprehensive}), considering a TX DMA with $N_{\rm RF} = 4$ microstrips, $(d_{\rm RF},d_{\rm E})=(\lambda/2,\lambda/5)$, and various values for the number $N_{\rm E}$ of metamaterials per microstrip.
-The results show that beyond the second-order approximation, improvements in accuracy are marginal, particularly at higher frequencies.
-Thus, retaining only up to the second term (noting that the first term depends solely on $\W_{\rm MC}$ and not on $\Q_{\rm TA}$) provides a favorable balance between accuracy and computational complexity.
-The inset in Fig.~\ref{fig: approx} further confirms this trend, showcasing a similar trend for increasing $N_{\rm E}$ per microstrip at fixed frequency and spacing.
-It is noted that this trend is conserved even when $N_{\rm RF}$ increases.
+In particular, this figure illustrates the squared-norm difference between the true and approximated values of $\left(\Q_{\rm TA} + \W_{\rm MC}\right)^{-1}$ versus the approximation order $p$ across different operating frequencies $f_c$ within the FR3 band (approximately $7$-$24$ GHz \cite{shakya2024comprehensive}), considering a TX DMA with $N_{\rm RF} = 4$ waveguides, $(d_{\rm RF},d_{\rm E})=(\lambda/2,\lambda/5)$, and various values for the number $N_{\rm E}$ of metamaterial elements per rectangular waveguide.
+As shown in the figure, the squared-norm difference decreases nearly exponentially with the approximation order $p$ for all carrier frequencies; lower errors are demonstrated at higher frequencies.
+As observed, while higher-order terms further improve accuracy, the second-order approximation offers a favorable accuracy--complexity tradeoff; higher-order terms involve repeated products with $\Q_{\rm TA}$ and quickly become cumbersome.
+The inset further shows that, for the considered fixed spacing, the error is nearly insensitive to increasing $N_{\rm E}$, and the same trend persists for larger $N_{\rm RF}$.